Table of Contents

 You can deduct contributions to a U.S. organization that transfers funds to a charitable foreign organization if the U.S. organization controls the use of the funds by the foreign organization or if the foreign organization is just an administrative arm of the U.S. organization.

-If you moved to a new home in 2013 because of your job or business, you may be able to deduct the expenses of your move.
+If you moved to a new home in 2015 because of your job or business, you may be able to deduct the expenses of your move.
 Generally, to be deductible, the moving expenses must have been paid or incurred in connection with starting work at a new job location.
-See Publication 521 for a complete discussion of the deduction for moving expenses and information about moves within the United States.
+See Pub.
+521 for a complete discussion of the deduction for moving expenses and information about moves within the United States.

 When your new place of work is in a foreign country, your moving expenses are directly connected with the income earned in that foreign country.
 If you exclude all or part of the income that you earn at the new location under the foreign earned income exclusion or the foreign housing exclusion, you cannot deduct the part of your moving expense that is allocable to the excluded income.